Mohita21/ConstructionAssistant_Rag_chatbot/README.md

 # Materials RAG (Retrieval-Augmented Generation) System

-## Quick Start
-To run the entire project with one command:

 ## Overview
 The Materials RAG System is an intelligent conversational AI platform designed specifically for construction materials information retrieval and consultation.
 It combines advanced language models with a specialized knowledge base to provide accurate, context-aware responses about construction materials, specifications, building codes, and related documentation.